Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Derivation of Analytic Solution for Compound Poisson Matrix Factorization

-Now will work with the Exponential Dispersion family of observation that makes Compound Poisson matrix factorization models as defined in Section~\ref{sec:model_specific_cpmf}.
+We will work with the Exponential Dispersion models (EDM) family of observation that makes Compound Poisson matrix factorization models.
 Keeping the same notation of the previous section, but adding variable $N_{ui}$ as a Poisson distributed latent count factor of the ED model.
 With abuse of notation, for example this model allow for observations of the type $Y_{ij} = \sum_{i=1}^{N_{ij}} \mathcal{N}(1,1)$, where $N_{ij}$ is a Poisson random variable, extending Poisson factorization to the domain of real valued observations.
-We remind the reader that these are valid relations for this model
+Also, from the additive properties ~\cite{JorgensenEDM,BasbugE16} of EDM models, $Y_{ij} = \sum_{i=1}^{N_{ij}} Y_{ijk} $ with $ Y_{ijk} \overset{\text{iid}}{\sim} \ed(w,\kappa)$ is equivalent to $Y_{ij} \sim \ed(w,\kappa N_{ij}) $.
+Thus, the Compound Poisson Matrix Factorization (CPMF) model we use is defined as